zacanger/niddesa/text/generated-translations/cullaniddesa/14-chinese-google.md

 Please tell me the liberation of complete wisdom, the destruction of ignorance.
 "

-75. [World Zun: "Udhya!"]
+75. [Blessed One: "Udhya!"]
 The severance of the desire to desire, and the sorrow of both,

 and the elimination of depression, the prevention of regret.